2coolchampion/dotfiles/toto.md

 - [] Add ~~focus.nvim~~(windows.nvim) for automatic windows resizing
 - [] Accept autocompletion with Tab instead of Enter
 - [] Add Codeium
-- [] Show only buffers that are opened in windows and figure out a different way to view all opened buffers.
 - [] Add inc-rename for instant LSP renaming with immediate visual feedback instead of what I have now
 - [x] tmux - better keybindings
 - [x] Improve lazyGit theme